 The private-pay and Medicaid rates at nursing homes are often different, and some nursing homes will encourage you to commit your personal assets to a private pay program without explaining that you can use Medicaid instead — without bankrupting yourself.

-Scenarios like this are what the experienced elder law experts at BRMM specialize in.
+Scenarios like this are what the experienced elder law attorneys at BRMM are here to help with.
 Each individual situation is unique and Medicaid rules change often, so what applies to your friends or neighbors may not apply to you and your situation.
 Our elder law attorneys can find a solution that works for you.
 We are fully versed in Medicaid law and how to navigate the complicated government forms and procedures to maximize the benefits you deserve.

 A smart move is to meet with an elder law attorney long before you or your loved one needs a nursing home, so your plan is set well in advance.
 Sometimes a move into a nursing home is an expected step and other times it happens fairly quickly after an accident or stroke.
 Either way, the process can be overwhelming and emotional, so having a plan in place before you need it makes the move a little easier.

 Our Troy elder law attorneys are here to help you get a nursing home plan in place.
 Contact us today to schedule a free consultation.

 We Stay Small By Choice To Offer The Most Tailored Service For Our Customers

 We are grateful for their guidance and would definitely recommend BRMM.

 “This firm has taken care of the planning for my husband and I to protect our future heirs.
 We are grateful for their guidance and would definitely recommend BRMM.”